 I've also found that as a better reader, I'm able to read and absorb all kinds of books.
 With this doorway opened to me, I have endless avenues for learning about all of my interests through books.

-Alyssa is a high school sophomore, who has been homeschooled her whole life.
+Alyssa is a high school senior, who has been homeschooled her whole life.
 She spends her time in things that are creative and unexpected.
 She loves painting and drawing.
 She enjoys spending time with her family and friends.
-Her favorite books consist of classics, and more classics!
-Above all, Alyssa love her God, and strives to be more like him every day.
+You’ll find her curled up with a book and an oat milk latte!
+Above all, Alyssa loves her God, and strives to be more like him every day.